E-t0m/ve.direct-aggregator/README.md

 All variants share the same output format (`---\tN\r\n` marker + blocks) and are mutually compatible — any variant's output can feed another variant's upstream input.
 Mega and Teensy variants can be freely mixed in star and cascade topologies.

+**Using `multiple_powerset` everywhere:** Since `multiple_powerset` is a strict superset — it auto-detects port type and the SET channel does nothing when unused — it can be flashed on all MCUs in a topology without functional difference.
+The upstream MCUs simply never receive SET commands and their TX pins remain idle.
+This simplifies firmware management at the cost of slightly higher code complexity on each MCU.

 **Why mixing works:** The aggregator protocol is purely serial and hardware-agnostic.
 Each MCU only sees bytes on its input pins — it does not know or care whether the upstream device is a Mega, a Teensy, or a direct charger.
 As long as baud rate (19200) and signal levels are matched, any combination is valid.

 **Signal level when mixing:** The Mega operates at 5V TTL, the Teensy at 3.3V.
 When connecting a Mega output to a Teensy input, a BSS138 level shifter is required on the Teensy RX pin.
 When connecting a Teensy output to a Mega input, no level shifter is needed — the Mega RX pin is 5V tolerant and correctly reads 3.3V high signals.